Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/0600-12-09-osm2pgsql_en.md

 Importing the Data
 -------------------
-Open PgAdmin III and create a new database named **osm**, just as you did in the previous chapter.
+Open PgAdmin 4 and create a new database named **osm**, just as you did in the previous chapter.
 To import the data, we will run the **osm2pgsql** program via the command line.

 - Click on the Start Menu and type "cmd" and Enter to open the Command Prompt.